-The Risk Management (RM) Committee will make all initial decisions pertaining to an individual's eligibility to participate with the MSYSA.
-The Risk Management Committee has the authority to immediately disqualify an individual based on the results of any criminal history background check(s).
-The RM Committee also has the authority to obtain more information on questionable or serious offenses and convictions based on the results of any criminal history.
+The Participant Safety (PS) Committee will make all initial decisions pertaining to an individual's eligibility to participate with the MSYSA.
+The Participant Safety Committee has the authority to immediately disqualify an individual based on the results of any criminal history background check(s).
+The PS also has the authority to obtain more information on questionable or serious offenses and convictions based on the results of any criminal history background check(s).

-The RM Committee consists of:
+The Participant Safety Committee consists of:

-Tom Faro, Risk Management Committee Chairman Ryan Theisen, Director of Operations Elizabeth Satterley, Member Services Manager Duane Johnson, Legal Counsel Mike Poulos, Ex-Officio Member
+Tom Faro, Participant Safety Committee Chairman Ryan Theisen, Director of Operations Elizabeth Satterley, Member Services Manager Duane Johnson, Legal Counsel Mike Poulos, Ex-Officio Member

-MSYSA reserves the right to modify or change the make-up of the RM Committee with or without notice and for any reason it deems appropriate and/or sees fit.
+MSYSA reserves the right to modify or change the make-up of the PS Committee with or without notice and for any reason it deems appropriate and/or sees fit.

-Upon reviewing the results of any background check conducted, the RM offenses and/or convictions listed below, in whole or in part, may cause the Risk Management Adult Applicant to be immediately disqualified from participation with the MSYSA, all MSYSA related activities and events, all MSYSA affiliated league activities and events, and all US Youth Soccer related activities and events.
+Upon reviewing the results of any background check conducted, the PS offenses and/or convictions listed below, in whole or in part, may cause the Risk Management Adult Applicant to be immediately disqualified from participation with the MSYSA, all MSYSA related activities and events, all MSYSA affiliated league activities and events, and all US Youth Soccer related activities and events.
 MSYSA reserves the right to contact the applicant regarding their criminal history in an attempt to gather more information.
-Information provided by the applicant is taken into consideration by the RM Committee in determining the eligibility of the applicant to participate with MSYSA.
+Information provided by the applicant is taken into consideration by the PS Committee in determining the eligibility of the applicant to participate with MSYSA.

-Offenses not listed here are still susceptible to Disqualification at the RM Committee's discretio
+Offenses not listed here are still susceptible to Disqualification at the PS Committee's discretion

 - Abduction

 - Aggravated assault

 - Aggravated burglary

 - Aggravated menacing

 - Aggravated Murder

 - Aggravated robbery

 - Assault and Battery

 - Burglary

 - Carrying concealed weapons

 - Child enticement

 - Child stealing

 - Compelling prostitution